-The preeminent Egyptian port, Thonis-Heracleion, rested at the bottom of the sea lost for 1300 years
+The preeminent Egyptian port, Thonis-Heracleion, was lost at the bottom of the sea for 1300 years.

-The Egyptian city of Thonis-Heracleion was the main port of entry to the Mediterranean Sea between the 8th century BCE and the 4th century BCE.
-Sometime in the 8th century CE, the city sank into the sea and eventually became a distant memory.
-Without any trace, except for a few references in historical writings, the forgotten ruins would rest undisturbed until the 21st century.
+The Egyptian city of Thonis-Heracleion was the main port of entry to the Mediterranean Sea between the eighth century BCE and the fourth century BCE.
+By the eighth century CE, what remained of the city sank into the sea and eventually became a distant memory.
+Without any trace, except for a few references in historical writings, the forgotten ruins rested undisturbed until the 21st century.
 In 2000, the European Institute of Maritime Archaeology, led by renowned archaeologist Franck Goddio, finally discovered the city’s treasures in the depths of the Abu Qir Bay.

 For thirteen years, Goddio and his team methodically excavated and explored the sunken city.
 They also found more than 64 shipwrecks and 700 anchors in the Abu Qir Bay.
 The high number of maritime relics led researchers to believe that Heracleion was a mandatory port of entry for trade between the Nile and the Mediterranean.
 This is also supported by the discovery of weights from Athens, which would have been used to make important measurements of goods.
 Never before had such weights been found among archaeological sites in Egypt.